John Shumate: College

 Shumate received a scholarship to attend the University of Notre Dame, graduating in 1974 with a Bachelors of Arts degree in sociology.
-Shumate had an excellent year for the Fighting Irish men’s basketball team in his freshman season, but missed his sophomore season due to problems with blood clots in his leg and a viral infection near his heart.
+In 1970–71, Shumate had an excellent year for the Fighting Irish men’s freshman basketball team, averaging 22.4 points and 13 rebounds per game, with a 53 percent field goal percentage.
+Shumate missed his sophomore season due to life-threatening blood clots in his leg, and a distinct viral infection near his heart unrelated to the blod clots.
 He spent nine days in intensive care, losing 45 pounds.
-The clotting problem would plague him into his future basketball career.
+The clotting problem would plague him into his future basketball career; it later being reported he had a rare underlying disorder that caused blood clotting in his lungs.
+The Fighting Irish were 6–20 during the season Shumate missed (1971–72).